There are some eye problems you will experience as you age. Most of them can be treated if detected early.

 - Lots of tears in your eyes

 Corneal Damage – It is essential to know why you shouldn’t rub your eyes. as we tend to rub our eyes due to some irritants present in our eyes.
 So, what are those irritants?
-In addition to bacteria and germs, our hands are also exposed to debris, dust and other foreign particles.
+In addition to bacteria and germs, our hands are also exposed to debris, dust, and other foreign particles.
 Due to the large size of these objects, your eyes may itch or sting more.
-Rubbing your eyes may push these objects deeper in your eyes and may cause small scratches in the cornea.
-Scratches in the eyes lead to redness, irritation and light sensitivity.
+Rubbing your eyes may push these objects deeper into your eyes and may cause small scratches in the cornea.
+Scratches in the eyes lead to redness, irritation, and light sensitivity.
 There might be serious complications like a fungal infection, or you may even lose your eyesight.

 Eyelid problems – Some common eyelid problems include pain, itching, tearing, or being sensitive to light and can be treated with medicine or surgery.

 Pink eye is also known as conjunctivitis.
 It is an eye condition that causes inflammation or infection in the outer membrane of the eyeball and the inner eyelid.
 It is highly contagious and spreads when someone gets in contact with the eye secretions of an infected person.